LockeJet/check-wireguard-status/README.md

 download [wg-status.sh](https://raw.githubusercontent.com/steveyiyo/check-wireguard-status/master/wg-check.sh) to your linux system, and save it to /opt folder.

-edit scripts's [edit it to your peer ip] to your peer server ip address.
+edit scripts's [edit it to your tun ip] to your peer server ip address.
 ```
 wget --no-check-certificate -O /opt/wg-check.sh https://git.io/JJYlN
 chmod 755 /opt/wg-check.sh